-Mendelssohn wrote the Op.12 string quartet before his twentieth birthday.
+Mendelssohn wrote the Opus 12 string quartet before his twentieth birthday.
 His young, opera-addicted mind dials up the drama and beauty of this piece, while the popular Canzonetta movement exemplifies the cheeky Puck-like passagework associated with his Octet, and music from A Midsummer Night’s Dream.

-Moravian violinist and composer Pavel Fischer was inspired by the courage of Scottish piper Bill Millin who on D-Day 1944, marched on Normandy beach, rallying the troops with his bagpipes.
-This exhilarating quartet seamlessly blends traditions of folk music and western art, creating an explosive and exhilarating end to this program.
+Moravian violinist and composer Pavel Fischer was inspired by the courage of Scottish piper Bill Millin who on D-Day, marched on Normandy beach, rallying the troops with his bagpipes.
+This incredible quartet seamlessly blends traditions of folk music and western art, creating an explosive and exhilarating end to this program.

 Melbourne Recital Centre is committed to the safety of our artists, staff and patrons.
 As we reopen, a range of public health, hygiene and physical distancing measures will be in place.
 Click here to learn more.

 Wednesday 30 June 2021 7pm

 Duration: 1 hour 10 mins (no interval)

 Standard $70 ($60 Concession)

 Under 30 $30

 Subject to evolving restrictions in Victoria, all seating configurations and capacities are subject to change.
 If tickets are currently unavailable for this concert and you would like to join the waitlist, please contact the Box Office on (03) 9699 3333.

 A Transaction Fee between $3.50 and $8.50 applies to orders made online and by phone.
 Delivery Fees may also apply.